SidetrekAI/create-knative-cluster/README.md

     --use-direnv=true \
 ```

+2. Point custom domain to Istio Ingress Gateway URL (this is the entry point to the cluster)
+   1. Run `kubectl get svc -n istio-system` to get the External IP of `istio-system/istio-ingressgateway`
+   2. Add a CNAME record in Route 53: in the custom domain's Hosted zone, Create record with:
+      * Record name: *.<your-domain> (i.e. *.sidetrek.com),
+      * Record type: CNAME, and
+      * Value: Istio ingress gateway external IP from the previous step

 If you'd like to see the whole project setup from start to finish, please see [tutorials section](#tutorials).

 ### (Optional) Set up RDS

 ### (Optional) Set up a Create React App + Express app
 1. Make sure `Dockerfile.prod` is present in the project root dir.
 This Dockerfile will be used to build and push the image to ECR.

 Here's an example of `Dockerfile.prod` assuming your react app is in `/frontend` dir and `npm run server:prod` runs the Express server (e.g.: `nodemon server/server.js --ext js --exec babel-node`):

 ```
 # For production build, include both api and frontend in the same build